waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - GNEISS (Graveler) Level 27: Decided not to learn Harden (redundant with Defense Curl).
 - Battle with Malice (Turn #4945):
   - Haunter (Lv 20): Defeated with Magnitude.
 Used Curse.
-  - Croconaw (Lv ?): Incoming.
-GNEISS is cursed and weak to Water.
+  - Croconaw (Lv 22): GNEISS switched out to clear Curse.
+KIMCHI (Lv 7) is currently active.
-  - Strategy: Switch to clear Curse and find a better matchup.
+  - Strategy: Switch to Calcifer (Lv 27) to handle Croconaw.